COVID-19 (Coronavirus) IgG Antibody Blood Test

 The Centers for Disease Control and Prevention (CDC) guidelines about this may at first seem confusing.
 These guidelines are:

 - Those who have been infected with COVID-19 should isolate.
 They may be able to stop isolating once symptoms have improved, and it has been at least 10 days since symptoms first appeared.
 Those who have never had symptoms may be able to stop isolating 10 days after testing.
+However, those who had severe illness from COVID-19, or people with a weakened immune system, may need to isolate longer than 10 days or may require testing to determine when they can be around others.

 - Those who have been possibly exposed to COVID-19 should quarantine.
 They may be able to stop quarantining if they don’t develop symptoms, and it has been at least 14 days after possible exposure.

-This means that it’s possible for a person diagnosed with COVID-19 to stop isolation before someone possibly exposed can stop quarantining.
+Please note that it’s possible for a person diagnosed with COVID-19 to stop isolation before someone possibly exposed can stop quarantining.

 When can I stop in-home isolation?